Congratulations On Your Pregnancy

 • Keep warm – Keep your abdomen, feet & lower back warm, wear comfortable clothes.
 Do not sit or lie down in damp and cold places.

-• Intimacy is important – Sex is best to be gentle or avoided in the first trimester if you have a history of miscarriage or are worried, at least a moderation of sexual activity – gentle intimacy is ideal until you are feeling confident.
+• Intimacy is important – Sex is best to be gentle or avoided in the first trimester if you have a history of miscarriage or are worried, at least a moderation of sexual activity – gentle intimacy is ideal.

 • Cherish beautyLook at beautiful things, listen to beautiful music, your baby will enjoy growing with this form of nurture